 Results: Life expectancy for breast cancer patients increased by 13.4 years between 1973 and 2001: 30.6% from shifts to earlier stages at diagnosis, 48.5% from improvements in breast cancer mortality rates, and 20.1% from improvements in mortality rates of other diseases.
 Life expectancy for colorectal cancer patients increased by 7.4 years over this time period: 20.3% from stage shift, 70.3% from improvements in colorectal cancer mortality rates, and 9.5% from improvements in mortality rates of other diseases.
 We observed a more modest gain of 3.6 years in life expectancy for prostate cancer patients: 19.4% from stage shift, 19.4% from improvements in prostate cancer mortality, and 61.1% from improvements in mortality of other diseases.

 Conclusions and Relevance.
-Life expectancy for cancer patients primarily increased because of improvements in treatment of cancer itself and competing causes of death, rather than screening.
+Life expectancy for cancer patients primarily increased because of improvements in treatment of cancer, rather than screening.

 INTRODUCTION